cobbler/cobbler/docs/cobbler-conf.rst

 buildisodir
 ===========

 Used for caching the intermediate files for ISO-Building.
-You may want to use an SSD, a tmpfs or something which is not persisted across reboots and can be easily thrown away but is also fast.
+You may want to use a SSD, a tmpfs or something which does not persist across reboots and can be easily thrown away but is also fast.

 default: ``/var/cache/cobbler/buildiso``